mbramwell1/polling-app/README.md

 ## Running the Application
 Both the UI and API can be run independently and instructions can be found in their respective README files.

-However the best experience will be running the applications together.
+However, the best experience will be running the applications together.
 To do so there is a Bash script in this repository that will build API and start it in Docker, along with starting up the Angular UI:

 ```shell script